HOTELS The Mohicans - Ohio's Most Extraordinary Treehouse Resort

 At The Mohicans Treehouse Resort in rural Ohio, a vintage Airstream hangs 7.5 meters (25 feet) in the air, Pete Nelson-designed cabins perch among century-old pines, and the entire place was built largely by Amish craftsmen using reclaimed barn wood.

-Deep in the forested hills of Holmes County, an hour south of Cleveland and roughly 90 minutes from Columbus, husband-and-wife team Kevin and Laura Mooney have spent the last decade-plus turning 30 hectares (75 acres) of Mohican River Valley woodland into one of America's most singular places to sleep.
+Deep in the forested hills of Knox County, an hour south of Cleveland and roughly 90 minutes from Columbus, husband-and-wife team Kevin and Laura Mooney have spent the last decade-plus turning 30 hectares (75 acres) of Mohican River Valley woodland into one of America's most singular places to sleep.

 The property sits outside the small town of Loudonville, within reach of Mohican State Park, and is accessible only via winding rural roads, some of them steep enough to warrant a genuine four-wheel-drive recommendation in winter.